 Determine the likelihood that cyberattacks will occur and their success rates

-Now, since the threats and risks applicable to the organization’s cybersecurity posture are known, the risk assessor must determine the likelihood of subsequent cyberattacks occurring.
-This stage not only measures the likelihood, but it also determines the potential success rate should they occur.
+Now, the risk assessor must determine the probability of subsequent cyberattacks occurring.
+This stage not only measures the probability, but it also determines the potential success rate should they occur.
 A risk assessment employs factors such as the attackers’ capabilities, their intentions, and their past targets.
-Normally, a company assesses risk likelihood through considering a set of vulnerabilities and the influencing conditions.
+Typically, a company assesses risk likelihood through considering a set of vulnerabilities and the influencing conditions.
 For instance, for non-adversarial risk events, a business can consider the anticipated duration and severity as described in the event.
 The likelihoods are assigned qualitative values.
 Factor influencing the methods assessors use to determine likelihood include:

 - The company’s attitude towards the risks